jokale/jo-blog-two/content/blog/day-fifty-four/index.md

 ---
-title: Day 51!
+title: Day 54!
-date: "2020-11-23"
+date: "2020-11-25"
 ---

-Working on understanding jquery
+Working on understanding jquery  and thinking about a project whereby I have to render state and use onclicks to render this state.

 Follow me on here: